Cornerstone

 Where does the value really come from?
 Simple: you get an identical diamond for materially less money.
 A lab grown diamond that grades the same as a mined one — same cut, colour, clarity and carat — costs 20–40% less, which means you can buy a larger or higher-quality diamond for the same outlay, or the same diamond and keep the difference.
 There's no optical compromise and no certification compromise; the report reads the same.
 The only thing you give up is the mined origin and its resale advantage.

 That's why lab grown has become the value benchmark for engagement rings.
 But "value" has a second tier worth knowing about.
 If your goal is the look of a flawless diamond rather than the diamond certificate itself, a trademarked diamond simulant changes the maths entirely — not 20–40% less, but about 99% less.
-That's the path Satéur was built on, and it's covered next.
+That's the path Satéur was built on, and it's covered further below.

 Why Lab Grown Diamonds Offer Superior Value